pdm-project/pdm/docs/docs/index.md

 PS > Set-ExecutionPolicy Unrestricted -Scope CurrentUser PS > pdm completion powershell | Out-File -Encoding utf8 $PROFILE\..\Completions\pdm_completion.ps1
 ```

+## Unicode and ANSI supports

+PDM provides a fancy terminal UI with the help of ANSI characters and unicode emojis.
+It can turn on/off automitically depending on whether it is supported on your terminal.
+Otherwise if you see any garbled characters, set env var `DISABLE_UNICODE_OUTPUT=1` to turn off it.

 ## Use with IDE